BITSS/ACRE/docs/03-assess.md

           |----------------|-----------------------|--------------------------------|

-### Describe the code scripts.
+### Describe the code scripts.{#desc-scripts}

-List all code files that you find in the reproduction materials and identify their locations relative to the master reproduction folder.
+List all code files that you find in the reproduction package and identify their locations relative to the master reproduction folder.
 Review the beginning and end of each code file and identify the inputs required to successfully run the file.
 Inputs may include data sets or other code scripts that are typically found at the beginning of the script (e.g., `load`, `read`, `source`, `run`, `do` ).
-Outputs may include other data sets or plain text files that are typically at the end of a script (e.g., `save`, `write`, `export`).
-Record this information in the [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1).
+For each code file, record all inputs together and separate each item with ";".
+Outputs may include other data sets, figures, or plain text files that are typically at the end of a script (e.g., `save`, `write`, `export`).
+For each code file, record all outputs together and separate each item with ";".
+Provide a one-line description of what each code file does.
+Record all this information in the [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1) with the following structure:

-As you gain an understanding of each code script, you will likely find more inputs and outputs -- we encourage you to update the [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1).
-Once finished with the reproduction exercise, classify each code file as *analysis* or *cleaning*.
-This subjective assessment should be made based on your interpretation of each script's main role.

-Record this information in the [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1617799822&range=A1)

-List any input files (data and code) required to execute this file successfully.
-Separate each item with ";".

-List all outputs generated with this file.
-This includes data sets, figures and tables, and objects used later on.
-Separate each item with ";".

-Provide a one-line description of what each script does.

-Classify the code as "primarily cleaning code" or "primarily analysis code".

           |-------------------|------------------|---------------------|---------------------|----------------------|--------------|